JohnTelford/GPT/docs/References/iterative_development/dev_stack.md

 <b>Iterative  Development Stack</b>
 </div>

-The iterative website development process uses these core technologies: Visual Studio Code, Git version control, GitHub as the Central Project Repository, Content Delivery Network, and MkDocs Static Site Generator.
+The iterative website development process uses core technologies:

+- Visual Studio Code - Command and Control
+- Git version control
+- GitHub hosts the Central Project Repository
+- MkDocs Static Site Generator creates local, private, and production websites
+- Content Delivery Network

-A clone of the central repository kept by each team member Cloudflare for content delivery network
+A clone of the central repository kept by each team member Cloudflare for content delivery network.
+The process involves:

-The process involves forking the central repository to individual team members' GitHub accounts and cloning it to workstations.
-Changes made to the cloned repositories cannot directly affect the central repository, which is managed by a gatekeeper team member.
+- Forking the central repository to individual team members' GitHub accounts
+- Cloning it to workstations.
+- Changes made to the cloned repositories cannot directly affect the central repository, which is managed by a gatekeeper team member.
 This helps maintain a unified source of truth for project history and files.
-Developers use VScode as their development environment, with access to their local website repository.
-They submit changes to the central website repository through GitHub and changes approved by the project gatekeeper are incorporated into the central repository.
-Developers can then update their local repositories.
+- Developers use VScode as their development environment, with access to their local website repository
+- Developers submit their changes to the central website repository
+- Developers create private websites for stakeholders.
+- Developers request a GitHub pull request to merge their repository with the central project repository.
+- Pull requests approved by the project gatekeeper are incorporated into the central repository
+- Developers use a pull request to update their local repositories.
+- A production website is created by the project gatekeeper when the stakeholders agree

 ---

 #### GitHub